kertox662/mDrawingCanvasLib/docs/DesignDoc.md

 In addition, it will be attempted to allow the user to modify the pixels

+### Events
+GLFW can emit many events, which this library will capture.
+The Canvas will have custom defined functions that will act as callbacks when the events are emitted.
+The events that will have functions associated with them are the following, subject to change:
+ * Mouse Movement
+ * Mouse Click/Press
+ * Key Press
+ * Window Focus?

 ### Canvas Options
 The Canvas Base class will have certain properties that will be able to be modified:
   * Activated/Visible - Will determine whether a window is able to be seem on the screen.
 If it is false, then the window is hidden.